 Applicants holding an appropriate degree or equivalent qualification in Science, Applied Science or Engineering are eligible for admission to the course.
 They may also be required to undertake assignments or complete successfully examinations as directed by the Head of the School.
 The Graduate Diploma in Fuel Technology is awarded on the successful completion of one year of full-time study (18 hours per week) or two years of part-time study (9 hours per week).
 The course is a blend of formal lectures and laboratory work at undergraduate and post-graduate levels.
-It involves the following programme:

-3.394G

-Hours per wee eek for 2 Sessions
+for 2 Sessions

+Lec./Lab.

-A. Introductory Stage (up c./Lab.
-Pvte.
-Study
+A. Introduc tory Stage (up to nine hours per week)

-Fuel Technology 2 4
+3.381 Principles of Fuel Technology 3

-333 4

-3.382 Combustion Engineering 2 7
+3.382 Combustion Engineering

-3.383 Fuel Plant E valuation and Assignments 3 4
+3.383 Fuel Plant Evaluation and Assignments 3

-9 12
+9

-B. Advanced Stage (up to nine hours per week)
+B. Advance d Stage (up to nine hours per week)

-3 390G Post-oraduate e Seminar 1 2
+3.390G Post-graduate Seminar 1

-ectives 1 8 2 13
+Advanced Electives

-9 15
+9

-Subjects to be selected from required:- n the following according to availability and spec cialisation
+Subjects to be selected from the following according to availability and specialisation required:-

-3 301G Atmospheric Pollution and Control 2 2
+3.391G Atmospheric Pollution and Control 2

-2 3 3 Ã

-2 2020 Fuel Science ning Plant Design 2 Ţ
+3.392G Fuel Science 3

-3.393G Fuel Enginee ring Plant Design 2 2
+3.393G Fuel Engineering Plant Design 3

-Thermal Engineering and Fuel Processing
+3.394G Thermal Engineering and Fuel Processing 3

-3.395G Research Techniques and Extension Methods
+3.395G Research Techniques and Extension Methods 2

-$\overline{2}$

-When appropriate, up to three hours per week may be selected from approved courses within the University, e.g., Coal Preparation, Instrumentation and Automatic Control, Ceramics, Nuclear Engineering, etc., offered by other Schools within the University.
+When appropriate, up to three hours per week may be selected from approved courses offered by other Schools within the University, e.g., Coal Preparation, Instrumentation and Automatic Control, Ceramics, Nuclear Engineering, etc.